HasThemes/wp-plugin-manager/readme.txt

 iv.
 Use the options and that's all!

 == Screenshots ==
-1. Plugin Manager Menu
+1. Plugin Dashboard
-2. Plugin List
+2. Plugin Disable Condition Settings Modal
-3. Plugin Manager Conditional Option page
+3. Plugin Dashboard Settings page